 Family, friends and admirers of the McBrides funded the endowment in their honor.
-The ultimate goal for the new center, which will feature the McBride Scholars Program and the McBride Lecture for Faith and Literature, is one million dollars in endowment funding.
+The ultimate goal for the center, which features the McBride Scholars Program and the McBride Lecture for Faith and Literature, is one million dollars in endowment funding.

-"The McBrides are living legends at Oklahoma Christian and have been heroes to many people in the university's 55-year history due to their love, service and encouragement," said Dr. Scott LaMascus, then the chair of OC's Department of Language and Literature.
+"The McBrides have been heroes to many people in the university's history due to their love, service, and encouragement," said Dr. Scott LaMascus, now the vice president for academic affairs at OC.
 "This center will be a permanent legacy to the lives and impact of this amazing couple."

 Bailey McBride was inducted into the Oklahoma Higher Education Hall of Fame in 2004.
-He has held many key roles at Oklahoma Christian, including Professor of English, initial chair of the Department of Language and Literature, and chief academic officer from 1975 through 1996.
+He held many key roles at Oklahoma Christian before retiring in 2014, including Professor of English, initial chair of the Department of Language and Literature, and chief academic officer from 1975 through 1996.

-The McBride Scholars Program will provide annual scholarships to outstanding OC students who embody the spirit of Christian university life at its best.
-The chair of the Department of Language and Literature, in cooperation with OC's Office of Financial Services, will select recipients based on their academic success, their financial need and their leadership skills.
+The McBride Scholars Program provides annual scholarships to outstanding OC students who embody the spirit of Christian university life at its best.
+The chair of the Department of Language and Literature, in cooperation with OC's Office of Financial Services, selects recipients based on their academic success, their financial need and their leadership skills.
 Scholarship amounts may vary from year to year.

-The McBride Lecture for Faith and Literature will bring nationally-recognized humanities scholars to campus to provide public dialogue and student interaction.
-LaMascus said the intent of the lecture activities is to provide "valuable, out-of-the-ordinary educational experiences for students, faculty and the community."
+The McBride Lecture for Faith and Literature brings nationally-recognized humanities scholars to campus to provide public dialogue and student interaction.
+LaMascus said the intent of the lecture activities is to provide "valuable, out-of-the-ordinary educational experiences for students, faculty, and the community."